Saints’ preparations for the Premier League enter their final stages tomorrow – with Nigel Adkins searching

 The most fascinating aspect of pre-season so far has been the introduction of a fresh formation by Adkins.

-Having graduated to the top level, he is keen to move away from the classic 4-4-2 that has served Saints so well in the past two seasons, instead fashioning his team into a more intricate 4-3-2-1 line-up.
+Having graduated to the top level, he is keen to move away from the classic 4-4-2 that has served Saints so well in the past two seasons, instead fashioning his team into a more intricate 4-3-2-1

 With the club’s work in the transfer market so far incomplete, there is obviously still some evolving to be done.